 Details of Loans, Guarantees and Investments covered under the provisions of Section 186 of the Companies Act, 2013 are given in the notes to the Financial Statements.

-During the period under review, the board has re-appointed all the existing Independent Directors as per the Companies Act,2013 and All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013 and Clause 49 of the Listing Agreement.
+During the period under review, the board has re-appointed all the existing Independent Directors as per the Companies Act,2013 and All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013, Listing Agreement and SEBI (LODR), 2015.

-The Company has received notices from the Members of the company under section 260 of the Companies Act, 2013 proposing their candidatures for the office of the Directors.
-The Board therefore recommends the appointment of Mrs. K. Rajeswari as a director of the company whose period of office will be liable to determination by retirement of directors by rotation, Mr. Mr. Ramgopal Lakshmi Ratan as Independent Director of the Company not liable to retire by rotation and Mr. Keshav Kantamneni as Director of the Company in the ensuing Annual General meeting of the Company.
+The Company has received notices from its Members of the company under section 260 of The Companies Act, 2013 proposing their candidatures for the office of the Directors.
+The Board therefore recommends the appointment of Mr. Srinivasan Sethuraman as Independent Director not liable to retire by rotation, Ms. Reena Bathwal as a director whose period of office will be liable to retirement by rotation and Mr. Manohar Ramabtar Jhunjunwala as Director in the ensuing Annual General meeting of the Company.

-Pursuant to the provisions of the Companies Act, 2013 and Clause 49 of the Listing Agreement, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration and other Committees.
+Pursuant to the provisions of The Companies Act, 2013, Listing Agreement and SEBI (LODR), 2015 the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration and other Committees.
 The manner in which the evaluation has been carried out has been explained in the Corporate Governance Report.